banner logo

 (Photo courtesy of Terry Blake)

 As the miniature lightning bolts blast their way through the acrylic, they create millions of microscopic tubes and fractures, leaving behind a permanent "lightning fossil" deep inside the acrylic.
-The peak current within the electrical discharge reaches hundreds, or even thousands of amperes depending upon the size of the specimen.
-The hot plasma within the discharges causes the acrylic to melt and fracture along each path.
-Higher-current "roots" may lightly char the surrounding acrylic.
-The exit point of the discharge creates a small crater on the surface.
-Surprisingly, although we inject a huge amount of negative charge into our specimens, the electrical discharges originate from points which are more electrically positive (versus the space charge layer), so all of our Captured Lightning® sculptures are actually "positive" Lichtenberg figures!
+The peak current within the electrical discharge reaches hundreds, or even thousands of amperes, depending upon the physical size of the specimen.
+The white-hot high-density plasma within the confined discharge channels causes the nearby acrylic to vaporize and fracture, and highest-current "roots" often char the surrounding acrylic.
+The exit point of the discharge creates a small crater on the surface as hot gases explosively exit the specimen.
+Surprisingly, although we inject a huge amount of negative charge into our specimens, the electrical discharges originate from spark tips which are more electrically positive (versus the space charge layer), so all of our Captured Lightning® sculptures are actually "positive" Lichtenberg figures!
+Single-discharge branched figures continue to split as paths become finer, filling the charged area, but they never cross or form loops.
+The finest tips eventually disappear into the acrylic.

-Some specimens may "self-discharge" as they are being irradiated.
-This is usually caused by the presence of a small surface scratch, residual manufacturing stress, or a hidden internal defect.
-A self-discharged specimen will continue to discharge numerous times as irradiation continues.
-However, unlike the neat branched structures seen in manually-triggered sculptures, self-triggered sculptures develop a mat-like tangle of chaotic discharges or a complex combination of dendritic and chaotic patterns.
+Some specimens self-discharge while they're being irradiated by the electron beam.
+This is usually caused by a small surface scratch or imperfection, left-over manufacturing or fabrication stresses, or an internal defect, such as a small bubble or inclusion, inside the acrylic.
+A self-discharged specimen will continue to discharge numerous times while it is being irradiated as the electron beam continues to inject new charge into the specimen.
+Unlike the neatly-branched structures seen in manually-triggered sculptures, self-triggered sculptures typically develop a thicker, mat-like tangle of chaotic discharges, or a complex combination of dendritic and chaotic patterns.
 Because of their complexity, self-discharged specimens are often among some of our most fascinating sculptures.

-Video of huge 15 x 20 x 2 inch sculpture being discharged:
+Video clip of a huge 15 x 20 x 2 inch sculpture being discharged:

 Main Discharge